Sales periods in Europe

 Shops' opening hours:

-Winter sales: Usually after Christmas
+Winter sales: No set period.
+Usually after Christmas.

-Summer sales: Usually after summer season
+Summer sales: No set period.
+Usually after summer season.

 Currency: Euro